Geopolitical Unrest Is Revealing a Golden Opportunity in Cryptos

 And here in America, political tensions are flaring as well – much like they did in 2016.
 Plus, recession fears are running rampant, too, just as they did in 2020.

-Indeed, once every four years, Bitcoin undergoes a ‘halving’ event, wherein the production rate of new BTC is cut in half.
+Indeed, once every four years, Bitcoin undergoes a “halving” event, wherein the production rate of new BTC is cut in half.
+That lowers supply and, according to Econ 101, raises demand (and price).

-In the year before the First Halving, Bitcoin rose almost 400%.
+- In the year before the First Bitcoin Halving, BTC rose almost 400%.
 But in the year after, it soared more than 8,000%.

-In the year before the Second Halving, Bitcoin rose about 140%.
+- In the year before the Second Bitcoin Halving, BTC rose about 140%.
 Then in the year after, it soared almost 300%.

-And in the year before the Third Halving, Bitcoin climbed 17%.
+- And in the year before the Third Bitcoin Halving, BTC climbed 17%.
 But in the year after, it soared more than 550%.

 Bitcoin always rallies before a halving event.
 But, more importantly, it always soars afterward.

-Note: Editor’s Note: With all the hype around the Bitcoin Halving, I’ve been getting a lot of questions about cryptocurrencies.
-I don’t have a big problem with them, and I understand why people like cryptocurrencies.
-However, I invest solely in stocks and don’t recommend cryptocurrencies.